AndX2/web_insets/README.md

     * Clone NPM [repository](https://github.com/zhetengbiji/safeAreaInsets.git), build it yourself and follow way #2

 2. Call the viewport attribute setter once before using the package first time.
-Main method for example.
+Here is the main method, for example.
     ```dart
     // lib/main.dart